fbpx

 Advertisements

-According to Tabula, Buziashivli was listed in the court ruling alongside the 13 individuals for whom the court issued a search warrant.
+According to Tabula, Buziashvili was listed in the court ruling alongside the 13 individuals for whom the court issued a search warrant.

 Both Gelava and Buziashvili have recently authored several reports on Russian disinformation operations in Georgia, as part of their work with the Atlantic Council’s Digital Forensic Research Lab.
 Just a day before the raids, the Atlantic Council published a report authored by Buziashvili titled ‘Russia is directly and indirectly meddling in Georgia’s upcoming election’.

-OC Media has reached out to the Investigative Service of Georgia's Finance Ministry for comment.
-They said that they had conducted searches in three alleged 'call centres' as part of an ongoing investigation
+The Investigative Service of Georgia’s Finance Ministry told OC Media that they had conducted searches in three alleged ‘call centres’ as part of an ongoing investigation.

 Right now, online media in Georgia is in dire need of safety equipment, legal support, and technology as we cover increasingly challenging circumstances.
 Support small, independent media outlets in Georgia via our collective fundraiser.